-Three Mon ths Ended

-March 31, 2014 March 31, 2015
+Th Three Months Ended March 31,

+2015 2016

-Interest, dividend and investment income \$ 5,437 \$ 8,845
+Interest, dividend, and investment income \$ 8,845 \$ 11,482

-Interest expense (17,081) (17,570)
+Interest expense (17,570) (18,393)

-Loss on Hortonworks warrants (11,909)
+Loss on Hortonworks warrants (11,909) (39,150)

-Other expense, net (1,809) (10,429)
+Foreign exchange losses (11,341) (2,138)

+Other 912 783

-Total other expense, net \$ (13,453) \$ (31,063)
+Total other expense, net \$ (31,063) \$ (47,416)

-Interest, dividend and investment income consists of income earned from cash in bank accounts, investments made in marketable debt securities and money market funds.
+Interest, dividend and investment income consists of income earned from cash and cash equivalents in bank accounts and investments made in marketable debt securities.

-Interest expense is related to the Notes, interest expense on notes payable related to building obligations and capital lease obligations for data centers.
+Interest expense is related to the Notes and notes payable related to building and capital lease obligations for data centers.

-During the three months ended March 31, 2015, the Company recorded a loss of \$12 million due to the decline in fair value of the Hortonworks warrants, which was included within other expense, net in the condensed consolidated statements of income.
+During the three months ended March 31, 2015 and 2016, the Company recorded a loss of \$12 million and \$39 million, respectively, due to the change in estimated fair value of the Hortonworks warrants during the respective periods.
+Changes in the estimated fair value of the Hortonworks warrants are recorded within other expense, net in the Company's condensed consolidated statements of operations.
+See Note 2-"Marketable Securities, Investments and Fair Value Disclosures" for additional information.

-Other expense, net consists of gains and losses from sales or impairments of marketable securities and/or investments in privately-held companies, foreign exchange gains and losses due to re-measurement of monetary assets and liabilities denominated in non-functional currencies, and unrealized and realized foreign currency transaction gains and losses, including gains and losses related to balance sheet hedges.
+Foreign exchange losses consists of foreign exchange gains and losses due to re-measurement of monetary assets and liabilities denominated in non-functional currencies, and unrealized and realized foreign currency transaction gains and losses, including gains and losses related to balance sheet hedges.